 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT, HCPCS, and ICD-10 Codes for Peripheral Nerve Destruction Under Policy 0525
+CPT, HCPCS, and ICD-10 Codes for Peripheral Nerve Destruction Under Cigna Policy 0525

-The policy data available for this modification does not include specific CPT, HCPCS, or ICD-10 codes.
-Cigna's Policy 0525 source document lists the applicable codes directly — pull them from the policy at Cigna's provider portal before April 26, 2026.
+The policy data available for this modification does not include a specific list of CPT, HCPCS, or ICD-10 codes.
+We do not fabricate codes — so we are not listing them here.

 Get the Full Picture